gumpu/GalaxyNGV2/Documentation/player-manual.md

 ###Locating Ships

-Each race's administrative staff will keep a record of its own ships on planets or in hyperspace.
+Each nation's administrative staff will keep a record of its own ships on planets or in hyperspace.
 Planet owners have full knowledge of all ships orbiting their planets.
 Players also receive complete reports on ships at planets visited by their own ships.